Hide steel-and-concrete traffic bollards with decorative covers

 Metal post covers offer far more flexibility in design.

-Planners and architects sometimes view security posts as an unattractive, but necessary, evil.
+Planners and architects sometimes view security or crash-rated posts as an unattractive, but necessary, evil.
 With metal post covers, these traffic bollards can instead represent an opportunity to create an architectural highlight or complementary feature, in one of many different sizes, finishes, and styles.

 A weighty tradition